dansmyers/dansmyers.github.io-archived/_posts/2017-06-25-Littles_Result_and_Customer_Churn.md

     that Little's Result can be used to derive those as well.
   - What if customers' churn behavior is not geometric and memoryless, but time dependent?
-For example, many real products are sticky, with long-term subscribers begin less likely to churn than new arrivals.
+For example, many real products are sticky, with long-term subscribers being less likely to churn than new arrivals.
   - What if the value of a customer changes over time, for example by selling upgrades?
   - What about early-stage companies, that are still in a rapid